 Stream height is measured in reference to a datum.
 A datum is a system used to reference a location on or above the Earth's surface.
 Horizontal datums specifically locate where a point is located on the earth's surface in units of latitude and longitude or similar coordinate system.
 Vertical datums reference points relative to their height above a selected level surface (such as mean sea level) and often expressed in terms of elevation.
 There are three types of datums: Arbitrary, NGVD29 and NAVD88.
-Arbitrary datums have no benchmark or other reference point to which they are tied.
-NGVD29 is an old datum tied to mean sea level and NAVD88 is the more recent and more accurate replacement for NGVD29.
+Arbitrary datums are tied to a gage zero and have local reference marks to track the datum over time.
+NGVD29 is a superseded datum tied to mean sea level and NAVD88 is the more recent replacement for NGVD29.
 For more detailed background information on these datums, see Appendix E. Also, an electronic database of all gaging stations and their respective datums is included electronically in an Excel workbook with this report.
 This section will focus more specifically on the vertical datums associated with stream gages in the Chehalis Basin.